teancom/codex/aws.md

 Acting as user 'admin' on 'aws-proto-bosh-microboshen-aws' Checking if stemcell already exists...
 Yes
-Acting as user 'admin' on deployment 'aws-staging-bosh' on 'aws-proto-bosh-microboshen-aws' Getting deployment properties from director...
+Acting as user 'admin' on deployment 'us-west-2-staging-bosh' on 'aws-proto-bosh-microboshen-aws' Getting deployment properties from director...

 Detecting deployment changes